If you are a computer nerd like me, you know what Binary means.

 My body and mind are going through a war.
 Every cell trying to live and divide is conquered and killed.
 I need time and space to heal.
 I need positive energy.
 If someone or something is draining my time or my energy or my space, it has to go.
 I have no energy, no head space, nor time to deal with their shit.
 Doctor’s orders.
 I have enough shit of my own (quite literally).

-Tiny triggers can push me into a Post Traumatic Stress Disorder state.
+Tiny triggers can push me into a Post Traumatic Stress Disorder state of overwhelming fear.
 In order to heal – and remain cancer free – I must find a way to turn this off.
 For good.
 I’ve tried medication.
 I’m trying meditation.
 Mindfulness is not destination you can remain parked in.
 Tetris is mind numbing.
 Exercise has always been my outlet, but I am too weak and without much stamina from the chemo.
 It has killed my body and almost broken my spirit.
 I joke about #chemobrain … but you know what chemobrain is?
 Brain damage.
 We sugar coat the symptoms because how fucking debilitating would it be to tell cancer patients that their brains would experience cognitive decline long after the treatment?
 Can’t have that.
 We’d all want to curl up and die.

 Things that used to be important … suddenly appear very meaningless.
 The important people, places and things have risen to the top, like bubbles on a boiling life.

 Your biggest daily decisions might be what to wear to work and what have for dinner.
 If traffic is your biggest irritant, consider yourself lucky.
 Mine are deciding if I can trade medication for moments.
 If I take this medication, I can’t drive.
 If I don’t take them, I can’t eat/sleep/think.
 Or … I might die.
 I’m a single Mom who still has to cook, clean, parent and manage a home.
 I can’t do that highly medicated.
-I also face life and death decisions each week.
+I face life and death decisions each week.
 I’ve had to prepare for my death.

 The pressure to be positive is daunting.
 I’ve stopped telling people the ugly truths.
 I tell them I am feeling great!
 Rocking the cancer (most days I am).
 Smile and wave.
 Do you think it’s all commercials of hope and pretty pink ribbons?
 Most people get uncomfortable when you tell them how you really feel.
 Even dismissive.